gameroaster/pcb-fault-detection/README.md

 - Damaged components

 ## DATASET
 Source: https://universe.roboflow.com/object-detection-dt-wzpc6/pcb-dataset-defect
 - 219 manually selected and annotated images

+The dataset is a object detection dataset in a ZIP file.
+### NOTE : I cant upload the dataset on github since dataset size is exceeding 25mb
+The dataset is automatically split into:
+- 90% Training
+- 10% Validation

 ### Annotation tool : Label Studio (open source)
 https://labelstud.io/